Learn in detail what Help to Buy is, and how to sell a property that you have purchased using this government scheme.

 Calculating the outstanding mortgage balance

-Calculating your outstanding mortgage balance is critical for financial planning when selling your home.
+Calculating your outstanding mortgage balance is a must for financial planning when selling your home.
 The balance is the amount you still owe on your mortgage.
 It's not the same as your property's sale price or value.

 Role of solicitors in the sales process